Skip to main content

 Cultivation Jobs

-The state has about 55 licensed medical pot cultivators.
+The state has about 55 licensed cannabis cultivators.
 While the growing capacity is less than the demand (at the moment), that may soon change.
-Here are just some of the entry-level jobs in pot farming.
+Here are just some of the jobs in pot farming.

 Processing Jobs